theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 There are several other advantages to this approach:

 * You can see the entire map and order of execution in one place, which is great for reasoning about the system and enforcing order-of-execution.
 * It is easy to search the codebase for a specific implementor of a hook, since they are standardized strings.
-They mark exactly where code execution begins, which is not so easy with hardcoded function names.
+They mark exactly where code execution begins, which is not so easy with hard-coded function names.
 * Any module can tap-into the phase map *without having to reference another module*, eliminating some of the circular-dependency issues our earlier code faced even with careful dependency planning.

 Here's a simplified example of a phase map definition using the PhaseMachine class.